davisallan/ENSF607WebDev/Scrum/Sprint-3/team-retrospective/what-was-addressed.md

 What needs improvement:
-- alignment of buttons/button size differences
+- download as a pdf - unable to get packages to work correctly to implement this
+- state of learningOutcomes and GraduateAttributes is not currently "linked"
-- ensuring we save only using a button on the form
+- save button alerts should check the success of all components included in that section